40 BEST Things To Do In Golden, BC

 ATV Tour

 I love Golden because you have quite a bit more freedom than inside the national parks, and visitors can enjoy doing activities like an ATV tour.
-Canadian Offroad Adventures offers half-day and full-day tours through dense forests and up high into the mountains.
+While there are no ATV tours in Banff, Canadian Offroad Adventures in Golden offers half-day and full-day tours through dense forests and up high into the mountains.

 Hike in Glacier National Park

 Golden is nearby to so many national parks!
-Kootenay, Yoho, Banff, and even Jasper National Park isn’t too far away.
+Kootenay, Yoho, Banff, and even Jasper National Park aren’t too far away.

 However, many people forget that Glacier National Park, situated between Golden and Revelstoke, is a natural beauty.
-There are fantastic hiking opportunities here in the summer and some butt-clenching backcountry ski opportunities here in the winter.
-Some of my favorite hikes are the Great Glacier Trail, the Asulkan Valley Trail, and for an extra-long day, the Abbott Ridge Trail.
+There are fantastic hiking opportunities in the summer and some butt-clenching backcountry ski opportunities in the winter.
+Some of my favorite hikes are the Great Glacier Trail, the Asulkan Valley Trail, and, for an extra-long day, the Abbott Ridge Trail.

 See the World’s Largest Oar